lemonheroine/lemonheroine.github.io/_pages/about.md

 Please contact me at: [chenxingzhong@njust.edu.cn]

 # 🔥 News
+- *2025.09*: &nbsp;🎉🎉 One paper on build dependency fixation accepted by IEEE/ACM International Conference on Automated Software Engineering (ASE)
 - *2025.08*: &nbsp;🎉🎉 One project funded by The National Natural Science Foundation of China (NSFC) 🏆!
 - *2025.04*: &nbsp;🎉🎉 I joined in Nanjing University of Science and Technology as an Associated Professor ✨!
 - *2025.03*: &nbsp;🎉🎉 Our paper accepted by 47'ICSE (on software modularization) has been recognized as a Distinguished Paper 🏆🏆🏆!